-Canaletto (1697-1768), Westminster Bridge, with the Lord Mayor's Procession on the Thames, 1747, 95.9 × 127.6 cm, Yale Center for British Art
+Canaletto (1697-1768), Westminster Bridge, with the Lord Mayor's Procession on the Thames,1747, 95.9 × 127.6 cm, Yale Center for British Art

-- Westminster Bridge was the second bridge to be built over the tidal Thames (apart from a wooden bridge at Putney in 1729). - For over 600 years (at least 1129-1729), the nearest Thames bridge to London Bridge was at Kingston.
-From late Tudor times congestion during trading hours at London Bridge often amounted to more than an hour - Westminster Bridge took six years to build was first opened on 25 October 1746 but a year later one of the piers was found to be subsiding and two of the piers had to be dismantled and rebuilt before it was reopened on 17 November 1750. - Here we see the initial opening with a procession on the Thames with the Lord Mayor's barge in the foreground. - Note the recesses over each pier.
-Each alcove was designed for a nightwatchman to shelter in during bad weather but there was

-- concern that "robbers and cut-throats" could use them to ambush passersby. - The Palace of Westminster on the right is a ramshackle collection of houses and halls.
+- It took six years to build and was first opened on 25 October 1746 but a year later one of the piers was found to be subsiding and two of the piers had to be dismantled and rebuilt before it was reopened on 17 November 1750. - Here we see the initial opening with a procession on the Thames with the Lord Mayor's barge in the foreground. - Note the recesses over each pier.
+Each alcove was designed for a nightwatchman to shelter in during bad weather but there was concern that "robbers and cut-throats" could use them to ambush passers-by. - The Palace of Westminster on the right is a ramshackle collection of houses and halls.
 The large building is Westminster Hall with St Stephens Chapel in front of it used as the House of Commons from 1547.
 Westminster Hall is the oldest existing part of the Palace and dates from the reign of William I's successor, King William II (r.
-1087-1100).